Session Expired

 AI Summary

-This bill prohibits discriminatory algorithmic eligibility determinations and mandates notifications and annual reports.
+This bill prohibits discriminatory use of algorithmic decision-making and mandates notifications and annual reports to the Attorney General.

 Business Impact

-If you use algorithmic decision-making in Hawaii, you must notify individuals and submit annual reports or face civil penalties.
+If you use algorithmic decision-making in Hawaii, you must notify individuals whose data is used and submit annual reports or face civil penalties.

 State